-Despite the development of municipal sewage management infrastructure in Poland, sewage sludge has not been treated as an integral part of the wastewater treatment process for a long time, which means that often, when taking up investment activities in the field of municipal wastewater treatment, no sewage sludge management method has been planned.
+Despite the development of municipal sewage management infrastructure (MSS) in Poland, sewage sludge has not been treated as an integral part of the wastewater treatment process for a long time, which means that often, when taking up investments in the field of municipal wastewater treatment, no sewage sludge treatment method has been planned.
 The actions taken in the 1990s in Poland resulted in slow changes aimed at closing the process of wastewater treatment in its final phase.
-Up until 1999, the management of sludge from sewage treatment plants was not monitored, and 2002 was considered the beginning of a sewage sludge registry system in Poland ([20,21], p.
+Up until 1999, the MSS was not monitored, and 2002 marked the beginning of a sewage sludge registry system in Poland [20,21] (p.
 416).
-Trends in the directions of sewage sludge management will be discussed later in this paper, but at this stage, in the early 1990s, storage prevailed, and now, due to the tightening of Polish and EU law, as well as the availability of technologies and funds for its financing, the process of searching for and selecting other methods of sewage sludge management is underway.
+Trends in the directions of sewage sludge management will be discussed later in this paper, but at this stage it should be noticed that in the early 1990s, the landfilling of sewage sludge was a major utilization method.
+Nowadays, due to the tightening of EU and Polish law, as well as the availability of technologies and funds, the process of searching for and selecting other methods of MSS management is underway.

-The legal basis for the management of sewage sludge in Poland consists of:
+The legal basis for the management of MSS in Poland consists of: